Michal Goldring Keidar, LICSW

 Please check with your insurance provider in advance to confirm your mental health coverage and reimbursement options

-Therapy Approach for Children and Parent Coaching
+Therapy Approach for Teens and Adults

 The heart of my work is helping clients transform their relationships—with others and with themselves—into healthy, empowering, and meaningful ones.
 My style is relational, curious, and direct.
 I integrate a variety of therapeutic approaches, combining behavioral methods with psychodynamic theory so that I can help clients set attainable goals while also exploring deeper, family-of-origin patterns when relevant.